NathStevo97/certifications-notes/kubernetes/CKAD/03_Configuration/22_Node-Affinity.md

 - Node affinity allows more complex capabilities regarding pod-node limitation.

-- To specify in the spec section of a pod definition filem add in a new field:
+- To specify, in the spec section of a pod definition file add in a new field:

 ```yaml
 affinity: